-Dalida María Benfield is an artist, researcher, and writer who produces videos and installations, alongside collectives, archives, artists’ books, workshops, and other pedagogical actions crossing online and offline platforms.
+Dalida María Benfield is a media artist and researcher who produces video, installations, archives, artists’ books, workshops, and other pedagogical and communicative actions, across online and offline platforms and often, collectively.